Astray-git/vue-highlight-words/README.md

 # vue-highlight-words

+:information_source: This is the branch for vue-highlight-words 2 (For Vue 3).
+If you are looking for Vue 2.0 support, [please check out `1.0` branch](https://github.com/Astray-git/vue-highlight-words/tree/1.0)

 > A simple port from [`react-highlight-words`](https://github.com/bvaughn/react-highlight-words)
 >
 > Vue component to highlight words within a larger body of text.